relaxdiego/service-pipeline-orb/README.md

 ### How to Publish

+* Run `make validate` to run local validators prior to pushing to github.

 * Create and push a branch with your new features.

 * When ready to publish a new production version, create a Pull Request from